Code-Institute-Submissions/xttrust-explore-romania-/README.md

 &nbsp;

 # Wireframes
-As for wireframes I have used [Balsamic](https://balsamiq.com/wireframes/ "Balsamic") for my website.
-I chose to use wireframes to visually plan and structure my website's layout and design, ensuring a user-friendly experience and consistent aesthetics across different device screens.
+I opted for [Balsamic](https://balsamiq.com/wireframes/ "Balsamic") for wireframing to visually structure and plan the layout and design of my website, aiming to provide a user-friendly experience and maintain design consistency across different devices.

 The wireframes are below: